Yoshihiro Sato

 Yoshihiro Sato (佐藤 嘉洋, Satō Yoshihiro) is a Japanese kickboxer competing in K-1 at middleweight (−70 kg).
 He is the former world champion of Muay Thai in WKA and WPKC, and he won the Japanese national tournament of K-1 twice in 2006 and 2007.
 His official nickname is "Mugen Sniper" which means Infinite Sniper.
-He is Matsuzaka Generation.

 Biography

 Amateur era

 Born in Nagoya, Aichi, Japan on January 25, 1981, Sato began training in kickboxing in 1994 when he was in his second year of junior high school.
 Originally, Sato had been going to visit a boxing gym with his friend, but he argued and fought just before visiting.
 Sato was defeated completely in the fight.
 For this incident, he visited "Nagoya JK Factory", a kickboxing gym near to Sato's house, and started learning kickboxing.
 He won the Glove Karate Open Championship Tournament when he was just 16 years old, still in his second year of high school.
 He also won the championship the next year in 1997.